 💰 What They Cost

-Most inspections take 15 minutes to 1 hour on-site.
+15 minutes to 1 hour on-site.
 The inspector reviews specific items, documents findings, and issues a pass, fail, or correction notice.
-Results are usually available same-day.
+Results usually same-day via iRFIS or next business day.

 📄 What Happens After

 Pass: proceed to the next phase.
-Fail: receive a correction notice, fix listed items, then request a re-inspection.
-All corrections must clear before moving forward.
+Fail: get a correction notice, fix every item, then re-request.
+All corrections must clear before you can move forward.
+One open item holds up the whole project.

 Building / Structural

-Covers foundation, framing, shear walls, connections, and overall structural integrity.
+Foundation, framing, shear walls, connections, overall structural integrity.
 The most complex inspections with the highest failure rates.
+Framing inspection on a new-build ADU is where most contractors get hit with corrections.

 Electrical